Cultural Tourism - Finding Our Place in the World

-When traveling somewhere completely new among a different culture, being open minded is not optional.
+When traveling somewhere completely new among a different culture, being open-minded is not optional.

-To fully experience and appreciate the place and local culture, you must leave your own cultural views and ideas at home and look with fresh eyes.
+Real cultural tourism means that to fully experience and appreciate the place and local culture, you must leave your own cultural views and ideas at home and look with fresh eyes.

 While you must acknowledge the ways the culture is different from yours, you can also reflect on similarities.
 After all, no matter where we live, we are all humans experiencing the same beautiful planet at the same time, and there is something remarkable about that.